Rabindranath

 contributions from “the various avant-garde arts”.
 Brennan cannot overstate the

 implications of the revolution for the “the idea of the West”.
-It “delivered The idea of social revolution was now combined with
+It “delivered Europe”, he says, “into a radical non-Western curiosity

 anti-imperialist thought.
 This was because an analogy was being made between